macnya/memostack/README.md

 MemoStack - Summer Memories Gallery

 MemoStack is a lively and engaging web app that enables users to collect, upload, and disseminate their most cherished recollections of summer.
 Be it a seaside sojourn, a journey by automobile across this great land, or an assembly of pals, MemoStack provides a whimsical and delightful platform for enshrining such golden moments.
-Its playful and vibrant design, nostalgic yet modern, invites the user to explore warm palettes, animations that catch the eye without being distracting, and an interface that one old-timer (and memo- stacker) found intuitive.
+Its playful and vibrant design, nostalgic yet modern, invites the user to explore warm palettes, animations that catch the eye without being distracting, and an interface that one old-timer (and memo-stacker) found intuitive.

 Key Features